timetag/timetag.github.io/docs/installation.rst

 The computer which runs the ETA Backend will do the number crunching and it might be advantageous to run it on the computer which has the timetag files so the (potentially large) files do not have to be copied around.
 This is just a recommendation, though.

-*   In the ETA GUI you can then specify the IP address and port number of the computer running the backend, which can just be ``localhost:5678`` if you run backend and frontend on the same PC.
+*   In the ETA GUI you can then specify the IP address and port number of the computer running the backend, which can just be ``localhost:5678`` if you run backend and frontend on the same PC with the default settings.

-*    ETA Backend uses enviroment variable ETA_IP and ETA_PORT for IP address and port that you want to use for remote connection to this computer.
+*   Remote access is disabled by default to keep your computer safe.
+You can enable it by setting the enviroment variable `ETA_LISTEN` to `0.0.0.0`, and set `ETA_IP` and `ETA_PORT` to the IP address and the port that you want to use for remote connection to this computer.

 .. note::
      Remote access might be dangerous if your IP and port are directly accessible via Internet.
 Considering setting up a firewall.